Status

 • Working with Wirepas SDK using Visual Studio Code

-The docker build environment is supported from Wirepas Massive SDK v1.0.2 onward.
+The docker build environment is supported from Wirepas SDK v1.0.2 onward.

 Docker Installation